MixFix7/Weather-Info-Site/README.md

 ## License

-The Weather-Info-Site repository is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Weather-Info-Site repository is open-source software licensed under the [Apache-2.0 license](https://opensource.org/licenses/Apache-2.0-license).
 Feel free to modify and distribute the code as per the license terms.

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at [your